outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

     - the reason these abstract objects fit on a particular interface is because they describe specific interactions:
       - a conflict may occur on every interface, but in the system interface, the interactions of a conflict with other objects are the clearest, closest to its most concise definition, & capture the most variation, whereas on other interfaces, the conflict object can take many forms

+  - add examples of system/object/rule/type change patterns
+  - add examples of variable gathering patterns into a type

 ## define